Eva Clark: New research about Lum Clark

 Though Lum Clark's story has remained largely untold, as late as 2014 coverage continued to state that he disappeared from the circus after Eva's shooting and was never seen again.
 However, recent research proves that he did not leave the circus life or remain in Mexico for long.
 He returned to the United States after approximately a year in exile and rejoined his siblings in Louisiana in his uncle, M. L. Clark's show.
 He married a Louisiana French woman, Eugenia Ricaud, in 1908.
-In 1908 he was linked with the L. R. Clark Combined Shows, and in 1909 he took charge of Greater Electric theatre outfit, purchased by his brother, Allie Clark.
+In 1908 he was linked with the L. R. Clark Combined Shows, and in 1909 he took charge of Greater Electric theater outfit, purchased by his brother, Allie Clark.
 In 1932, a gorilla from Lum Clark's animal farm freed a python from its cage and brought it back to the gorilla pen and the story was covered in multiple news outlets.
 A 1965 issue of Bandwagon: The Journal of the Circus Historical Society revealed an incident in the early 1920s associated with Lum Clark: "In the early 1920's Lum Clark was working on the show as a "patch" (fixer) and ran into some trouble, in a little town near Lexington, KY.
 A towner was helping raise the center poles when a guy line snapped causing the pole to fall while the man still had it on his shoulder.
 He was pushed to the ground and the pole broke his neck, killing him.
 The young man's father happened to be on the lot at the time.
 M. L. told Lum to get the father and keep him away from a lawyer, who would surely bring a plaster service.
 Accordingly Lum found the father and took him off in a rig to Lexington and bought him a suit of clothes and then proceeded to make the rounds of local saloons.
 However Lum got drunk and lost the man, who contacted a mouthpiece at once."He eventually retired from the circus and settled in Tuscaloosa, Alabama.
 He died in 1936 and is buried in Tuscaloosa Memorial Park.